Homeless Information - Orange County

 Orange County Housing Market

 -Orange County is one of the least affordable counties to live in in the nation.
-General cost of living is 43% above the U.S. average.
-Virtually all consumer price index figures, including but not limited to costs of fuel, insurance, utilities, food and entertainment are above the national average.
-(Economic Policy Institute, 2013; Smartclass ).
+The general cost of living is 43% above the U.S. average.
+Virtually all consumer price index figures, including but not limited to fees of fuel, insurance, utilities, food, and entertainment, are above the national average.
+(Economic Policy Institute, 2013; Smart class ).

 -Orange County's housing market is one of the most expensive in the nation.
 As of July 2015, the median sales price for a home in Orange County is $616,300 (Zillow).
 In comparison, the median U.S. housing price is $281,800 (U.S. Census).

--Given the above statistics, this means that a single parent with two children working two minimum wage jobs would pay 59.5% of their income towards housing to pay for a 2 bedroom apartment.
-This affordability gap is one of the largest contributing factors to homelessness.
+-Given the above statistics, this means that a single parent with two children working two minimum wage jobs would pay 59.5% of their income towards housing to pay for a two-bedroom apartment.
+This affordability gap is one of the most significant contributing factors to homelessness.

 Orange County Homeless Statistics

 -Contrary to popular belief, for a majority of individuals homelessness is a short-term occurrence.
 When asked how long it had been since their last permanent housing situation 56.7% of sheltered individuals in Orange County reported they had been homeless for less than a year.
 Only 22.6% had been in a shelter for more than 2 years (Orange County 10 Year Plan).

 -A majority of homeless individuals are only homeless once in their life.
 In Orange County, the 2011 Point-in-Time count found that 70.2% of individuals had only faced one episode of homelessness in the preceding years (2011 Orange County PIT).